AndrewHulme/CV/README.md

 - Experience collaborating and communicating within multidisciplinary teams to deliver on projects
 - Learnt how to use an array of industry standard Engineering programs including Autodesk Revit, AutoCAD and the Microsoft Office suite
 - Built on leadership skills by managing other Engineers
-- Was the CPD Champion, and organised over 20 CPDs for external companies to provide talks to the firm
+- Was the Continuing Professional Development (CPD) Champion, and organised over 20 CPDs for external companies to provide talks to the firm
 - Involved in the graduate recruitment process

 **Ramboll** (July 2014 to August 2014, June 2015 to August 2015, June 2016 to December 2016)